jjayakumarDev/TelegramGroupUserFetch/README.md

-# Telegram Group members migration using python
+# Telegram - adding group members into another group using python